DaoAnhTu2105/SWP391_Recipe_Organizer_FEr/README.md

 -   Login by Google.
 -   Show all recipes.
 -   Show detail of recipe.
--   CRUD favorite recipes as USER.
+-   CRD favorite recipes as USER.
 -   CRUD plan meal as USER.
 -   CRUD recipes as COOKER.
 -   CRUD users as ADMIN.